codepilotsf/ezpz-ui/src/routes/(home)/+page.md

 </svelte:head>

 # LIB/UI SvelteKit Components

-LIB/UI is a collection of Svelte components meant to be <em>downloaded directly</em> to `src/lib/ui` in your project.
+LIB/UI is a collection of Svelte components meant to be *downloaded directly* to `src/lib/ui` in your project.
 Since these are just files sitting in a directory and not hidden away in your Node modules, that means you can directly modify the components to fit your needs.
 This keeps things simple and transparent.